ramya1684/crop-recommendation-system/README.md

 - Jupyter Notebook

 ## Project Files
-- index.ipynb : Main notebook containing data preprocessing, ANN model training, and crop prediction.
+- ipynb file (1).ipynb : Main notebook containing data preprocessing, ANN model training, and crop prediction.

 ## Note
 Some notebook outputs may not render properly on GitHub.
 Please use nbviewer for full visualization.